 Species-specific combinations of transcription factors across Metazoan PRC-like metacells

-The network analysis provided an overview of metacell relationships based on direct and indirect connections.
-Next, we examined which genes were responsible for those connections (Figure 5B).
+Next, we examined which genes were responsible for the above network connections (Figure 5B).

 Interestingly, from a vast list of hundreds of orthogroups of regulatory genes, only a handful were expressed in 4 or more phyla (half of the 8 phyla we examined) (Figure 5B).
 Several were expressed in 3 phyla (Figure 5B), but the majority were expressed in 2 or 1 phyla (Supplementary data).
 Of the transcription factors in common between 3 or more phyla, some are already known to be involved in photoreceptor identity and/or specification, for example Six6/3 and Meis2 (Vopalensky and Kozmik 2009), while for others there is no known connection.
 Furthermore, some transcription factors that are well known to be involved in photoreceptor identity/specification, for example Otx or Rx (Arendt 2003; Vopalensky and Kozmik 2009), did not pass the threshold of 3 or more phyla in our dataset.
 Curiously, while there seems to be some conserved pattern of combinations of transcription factors expressed within the same species, across species there seems to be little conservation.
 This explains all the indirect connections that we found in the network, in which ultimately all metacells are “related” to each other not because they express the same transcription factors with all of them but because they share one or few genes with a metacell that in turn shares another set of few genes with a different metacell and so on.